hi-swapx/docs/sdk/v3/guides/swaps/02-trading.md

----
-id: trading
-title: Executing a Trade
----

 ## Introduction

-This guide will build off our [quoting guide](./01-quoting.md) and show how to use a quote to construct and execute a trade on the SwapX V3 protocol.
-It is based on the [Trading code example](https://github.com/SwapX/examples/tree/main/v3-sdk/trading), found in the SwapX code examples [repository](https://github.com/SwapX/examples).
-To run this example, check out the guide's [README](https://github.com/SwapX/examples/blob/main/v3-sdk/trading/README.md) and follow the setup instructions.
+This guide will build off our [quoting guide](./01-quoting.md) and show how to use a quote to construct and execute a trade on the SwapX V3 protocol.- `@swapx/v3-sdk`
+- `@swapx/sdk-core`

 :::info
 If you need a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](../01-background.md) page!